Nassau County Museum of Art

-The Nassau County Museum of Art (NCMA) is located on the former Frick "Clayton" Estate, a 145 acre property in Roslyn Harbor on the Gold Coast of Long Island, New York.
-The main museum building, named in honor of art collectors and philanthropists Arnold A. Saltzman and his wife Joan, is a three-story Georgian-style mansion that exemplifies Gold Coast architecture of the late 19th century.
-In addition to the mansion, NCMA, which receives nearly 200,000 visitors each year, includes The Manes Family Art & Education Center, opened in 2017, as well as a Sculpture Park, a Formal Garden, rare specimen trees and marked walking trails.
+The Nassau County Museum of Art (NCMA) is located on the former Frick "Clayton" Estate, a 145-acre (59 ha) property in Roslyn Harbor on the Gold Coast of Long Island, New York.
+The main museum building, the Arnold and Joan Saltzman Fine Arts Building, is a three-story neo-Georgian mansion designed by Ogden Codman Jr. around 1900 and later remodeled by Sir Charles Carrick Allom.
+In addition to the mansion, the 145-acre property includes the Manes Art Education Center, formal gardens, wooded trails and a sculpture garden with 43 major works on view.

 Overview

-NCMA annually presents major rotating exhibitions, many of which are original to the museum and are organized by the museum’s own curatorial staff.
+NCMA presents major rotating exhibitions, many of which are original to the museum and organized by its curatorial staff.
 The museum's exhibitions have reached across a broad spectrum of artistic concerns—from European and American art movements, to epochs of American and European history, to the influences of one art form or another and to the impact of Long Island artists on art and design.
 In addition to these major exhibitions, NCMA mounts exhibitions of work by contemporary artists in the Manes Center gallery.

 NCMA’s collection of more than 600 art objects spans American and European art of the 19th and 20th centuries.
 Encompassing all types of media, the collection includes works by Auguste Rodin, Édouard Vuillard, Pierre Bonnard, Roy Lichtenstein, Larry Rivers, Robert Rauschenberg, Chaim Gross, Moses Soyer, Audrey Flack, Frank Stella, Barbara Prey, George Segal, and Alex Katz among many others.

-NCMA's 145 acres constitute one of the largest publicly accessible sculpture gardens on the East Coast.
-Among the more than 30 sculptures sited on the property to interact with the natural environment are works by Tom Otterness, Fernando Botero, Chaim Gross, Alejandro Colunga, Masayuki Nagare, Richard Serra, Manolo Valdes Mark DiSuvero, and many others.
+The museum's outdoor sculpture collection comprises more than 40 works by more than 30 sculptors installed throughout the 145-acre William Cullen Bryant Preserve.
+The works date from 1913 to 2018 and include sculptures by artists such as Mark di Suvero, Tom Otterness, Fernando Botero, Richard Serra and Masayuki Nagare.

-The museum's gardens and walking trails are also notable.
+The museum grounds include formal gardens and marked nature trails.
 Commissioned in 1925 by Frances Frick, an avid horticulturist and garden club member, the Frick Estate’s Formal Gardens have been restored to the original design of the famed landscape architect, Marian Cruger Coffin.
 Coffin considered these Formal Gardens to be among her finest creations.
 In recent years, the historic garden trellis and water tower have been restored to original condition.
 Additionally, many pathways through the 145-acre property are now marked as guided nature trails.